You hate them or you love them, or more likely, you love to hate them.

 A tetralogy, or quadrilogy, of four films, the famous Deathstalker series is legendary for being bad overall, but they are perhaps one of the most unavoidably sword-and-sorcery films in existence.
 Produced by the famous Roger Corman, they’re probably most known for their incredible cover art by Boris Vallejo.
 The names and bylines are incredible as well:

 Deathstalker IV: Match of Titans was the final film released in 1991.
 The original Deathstalker, Richard Hill, returns to play his role in this film, which was also the first to be shot on location in Bulgaria.
 If the name seems similar to the second film, well, the plot isn’t much different either.
+The cast also includes Michelle Moffett and Maria Ford.

 Are there other films you think should be added to the list?
 Let us know!